How to Track progress with Fever ChartsScott Williams

-Very often we would benefit from some visual method of alerting us to the fact that some process is becoming critical and needs our attention.
+Very often we would benefit from some visual method of progress monitoring to alert us to the fact that some process is becoming critical and needs our attention.
 One such visual aid is a “fever chart”.

 Fever charts can be used for any situation where we want to keep track of a process to ensure it is running within acceptable bounds.